AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ![Connected2](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Connected2.jpg)

-To minimise interference of WLAN with the PIR motion detcection, the three wires to the HC-SR501 module are moved through a ferrite ring.
+To minimise interference of WLAN with the PIR motion detection, the three wires to the HC-SR501 module are moved through a ferrite ring.
 It might be necessary to reduce the TX (send) power for WLAN to minimize the interference further:

 ```
 // Parameter for send power is in 0.25dBm steps.
 Allowed range is 8 - 84 corresponding to 2dBm - 20dBm.